psaikido/hugle.uk/pages/yarn/314-scroll.md

 I'd been asked
 to talk on Chan
 at the Ashmolean
-there was a caligrapher there
+there was a calligrapher there
 Bing Nan Li
 he had no English